I want you to hit pause. Freeze! Stop! You have my permission.

-In a time when there are so many demands on our lives, so many responsibilities and so much pressure to meet certain criteria at work and in our personal lives to live up to social idealisms, it’s easy to become addicted to just doing.
+In a time when there are so many demands on our lives, so many responsibilities and so much pressure to meet certain criteria at work and in our personal lives, it’s easy to become addicted to just “doing”.
 However, right there, a problem rears it’s ugly head.
 We need to realise that there is a huge difference between doing and actually achieving.

 Once we stop, we can check in with ourselves.
 Here are some questions for you to consider: How do you feel?
-Do you feel in control?
+Do you feel in control in your life?
 Do you feel strong, energetic and inspired or full of dread, anxiety and stress about the future?
 Would you be happy if you were feeling exactly the same as you do now in a years time?
-Is what you are doing right now causing you to grow so you can give more to others?
+Is what you are doing right now causing you to grow so you be of greater service to others?
 Do you love what you do?
 Are you happy where you are right now?
-Do you feel stuck?

 One of the greatest gifts we can give anyone is the gift of our full attention.
 In doing so, we show a huge level of respect for that person.
 We show them we value what they have to say enough to completely focus on whet they are telling us.
 Of course most of us know this but few people actually practice doing it and even fewer people give themselves the gift of any sort of attention.